postcard from himalaya, nepal

 The first porter of the trekking walks with us for some time.
-He’s Sonkor, a 13 yo boy that carries in the bag secured to his head canned food and eggs (it must have been about 20kg, I couldn’t lift it).
+He’s Sonkor, a 13 yeary old boy that carries in the bag secured to his head canned food and eggs (it must have been about 20kg, I couldn’t lift it).
 Products for the guesthouse his mother manages.
 He does this everyday.
-Shouldn’t a 13yo be at school on a monday morning, you might think?
+Shouldn’t a 13yo be at school on a Monday morning, you might think?
 It’s a difficult topic.
-You should probably hear their reasons before judging.
+We should probably consider their reasons before judging.

 Anyway, the first day we stopped in Landruk at about 4pm.
 A light rain was beginning to fall.
 In the guesthouse we met Bob, a 61yo English man that was back in the Annapurna after 40 years, a Kiwi couple that did in 3 days what we hit in one (also due to diarrhea), an Israeli couple (we will meet a lot of Israeli on the way).

 The morning of the second day the alarm is at 6am.
 It’s the wake up time of the Nepalese mountains.
 Wake up at 6, trekking starts at 7 and you hike until about 2pm.
 Probably it’s also because the sky is bright and clear early in the morning, gets cloudy at about 10am, and often in the afternoon it rains.